Ecuador | Gardens, Cloud Forests, Dry Forests, History, Culture, Otavalo Market and the Galapagos Islands

 Breakfast-Dinner included

-Early this morning, you will be transferred to the Guayaquil International Airport for your flight(s) home.
+For those that overnighted, this morning at the appropriate time, you will be transferred to the Quito International Airport for your flight(s) home.